MFlowCode/MFC/docs/documentation/case.md

 $$ x_{cb,stretch} = x_{cb} + \frac{x_{cb}}{a_x} \Bigg[ \mathrm{log}\left[\mathrm{cosh} \left( \frac{a_x(x_{cb}-x_a)}{L} \right) \right] + \mathrm{log}\left[\mathrm{cosh} \left( \frac{a_x(x_{cb}-x_b)}{L} \right) \right] -2 \mathrm{log}\left[\mathrm{cosh} \left( \frac{a_x(x_b-x_a)}{2L} \right) \right]  \Bigg] $$

-where `x_cb` and `x_[cb,stretch]` are the coordinates of a cell boundary at the original and stretched domains, respectively. `L` is the domain length along the `x` axis: `L`=`x_domain%end`-`x_domain%beg`.
-Crudely speaking, `x_a` and `x_b` define the coordinates at which the grid begins to get stretched in the negative and positive directions along the $x$ axis, respectively. $a_x$ defines the smoothness of the stretching.
+where `x_cb` and `x_[cb,stretch]` are the coordinates of a cell boundary at the original and stretched domains, respectively.
+`L` is the domain length along the `x` axis: `L`=`x_domain%end`-`x_domain%beg`.
+Crudely speaking, `x_a` and `x_b` define the coordinates at which the grid begins to get stretched in the negative and positive directions along the $x$ axis, respectively.
+$a_x$ defines the smoothness of the stretching.
 Stretching along the $y$ and $z$ axes follows the same logistics.
-Optimal choice of the parameters for grid stretching is case-dependent and left to the user. `loops_x[y,z]` defines the number of times the grid stretching funciton is applied and has a default value of one.
+Optimal choice of the parameters for grid stretching is case-dependent and left to the user.
+`loops_x[y,z]` defines the number of times the grid stretching function is applied and has a default value of one.

 - `cyl_coord` activates cylindrical coordinates.
 The domain is defined in $x$-$y$-$z$ cylindrical coordinates, instead of Cartesian coordinates.
-Domain discritization is accordingly conducted along the axes of cylindrical coordinates.
-Wnen $p=0$, the domain is defined on $x$-$y$ axi-symmetric coordinates.
+Domain discretization is accordingly conducted along the axes of cylindrical coordinates.
+When $p=0$, the domain is defined on $x$-$y$ axi-symmetric coordinates.
 In both Coordinates, mesh stretching can be defined along the $x$- and $y$-axes.
 MPI topology is automatically optimized to maximize the parallel efficiency for given choice of coordinate systems.

 - `dt` specifies the constant time step size that is used in simulation.
 The value of `dt` needs to be sufficiently small such that the Courant-Friedrichs-Lewy (CFL) condition is satisfied.

-- `t_step_start` and `t_step_end` define the time steps at which simulation starts and ends, respectively. `t_step_save` is the time step interval for data output during simulation.
+- `t_step_start` and `t_step_end` define the time steps at which simulation starts and ends, respectively.
+`t_step_save` is the time step interval for data output during simulation.
 To newly start simulation, set `t_step_start`=0.
 To restart simulation from $k$-th time step, set `t_step_start`=k.

 ### 3. Patches